-There’s no known cause for MS. However, many possible treatments can help with the progression of symptoms for PPMS.
+There’s no known cause of MS. However, many treatments can help with the progression of PPMS symptoms.

-Prior to 1993, there were no effective treatments for MS. Today, there are at least eight treatments approved by the U.S. Food and Drug Administration (FDA).
-Existing MS drugs are designed to lower inflammation and reduce the amount of relapses.
-PPMS, however, is caused by nerve damage and inflammation.
-Though there might be small periods of improvement, PPMS doesn’t have remissions and acute relapses.
+Prior to 1993, there were no effective treatments for MS. Today, there are 14 treatments approved by the Food and Drug Administration (FDA).

-Some medications can help manage the symptoms of MS, such as spasticity, bladder and bowel problems, and sexual dysfunction.
+Some medications may help you manage MS symptoms such as spasticity, bladder and bowel problems, and sexual dysfunction.
 These medications include: